 Our business affairs are managed under the direction of our board of directors.
-As of March 15, 2021, our board of directors consisted of eight directors, seven of whom qualified as "independent" under the listing standards of the NASDAQ Global Select Market ("Nasdaq").
-As previously announced, on December 10, 2020, R. Bryan Schreier resigned as a member of the board of directors and Michael Seibel was appointed as a member of the board of directors.
-Also as previously announced, Condoleezza Rice will not stand for re-election as a director due to her other professional commitments and demands on her time, and her service on our board of directors will end at the Annual Meeting.
+As of March 25, 2022, our board of directors consisted of eight directors, seven of whom qualified as "independent" under the listing standards of the Nasdaq Global Select Market ("Nasdaq").
+As previously announced, on July 28, 2021, Robert J. Mylod resigned as a member of the board of directors and Sara Mathew was appointed as a member of the board of directors.
+Also as previously announced, Dr. Condoleezza Rice did not stand for re-election as a director at our 2021 annual meeting of stockholders and as such, her term as director ended effective as of May 20, 2021.
+Further, as previously announced, Abhay Parasnis was appointed as a member of our board of directors on March 25, 2022.